nalaseivad/captainginja.github.io/faqs/openssl-pki.md

 ---
 layout: faq
 title: A Basic PKI Using OpenSSL
-sub_title: For those of a free DIY persuasion
+sub_title: For those of a free, DIY persuasion
 faq: true
 ---